cara380nm/candlekeep/rex.md

  - Emerald Pen
  - Book – memoir of Frederik Smithson
  - Missing page from Frederik Smithson's journal detailing the sacrifice of the party
- - Dragon horde (shared):
-   - Horseshoes of a zephyr
  - 2 diamonds
  - Prehistoric Figurine of Wondrous Power, Pyrite Plesiosaurus